ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 ### Chain Config

 `chainID`: Denotes the chainID of to be created chain.
 Must be picked carefully since a conflict with other chains can cause issues.
+One suggestion is to check with [chainlist.org](https://chainlist.org/) to avoid ID collision and publish their IDs properly.

 #### Hardforks